-Organizations should pay as much attention to consumers on social media as they do incoming calls, chats, and emails.
+Organizations should handle customer service inquiries on social media with the same care and consistency they do incoming calls, chats, and emails.

 Articles published March 24, 2017

-The most underrated aspect of social media moderation today is consistency.
-With goals of delivering great customer service every single time, moderation needs to be done on a consistent basis and every reply needs to represent the company’s brand.
+A company should train its customer service team to keep up with social traffic and respond accordingly.
 This may take extra effort, but in the end, it’s worth it.
-At the end of the day, we all want our businesses to be successful and our customers to be satisfied with their service.
+At the end of the day, we all want our businesses to be successful and our customers to be satisfied with their experience.